Risk Management

 The principal markets for our Group's products, including those for PCs and peripheral equipment, information and telecommunications equipment, household electrical appliances, automobiles, and aircraft parts, are intensely competitive both in and outside of the country and are subject to significant fluctuations in demand.
 A sudden decline in demand or price competition from low-priced products made overseas could impact our Group's operating results and financial position.

 For this reason, our Group has established a management strategy of reinforcing core businesses, diversified niches (Eight Spears), and generating synergy through the integration.
 Under this strategy, our Group strengthen credit management by such means as avoiding the risk of relying too much on individual customers as much as possible and negotiating maintenance activities with suppliers that have questionable credit.
-At the same time, our Group address the risk of changes in the market environment and low-price competition by focusing on creating one-of-a-kind, high value-added products that do not get caught up in price competition.
+At the same time, our Group addresses the risk of changes in the market environment and low-price competition by focusing on creating one-of-a-kind, high value-added products that do not get caught up in price competition.

 Our Group procures various raw materials from suppliers and outsources the storage and transportation of products to logistics providers.
 Damages, pandemics, bankruptcies, capacity reductions, strikes, accidents, illegal activities, etc. at suppliers or logistics providers may disrupt our Group's supply and have a significant impact on the Group's production and sales activities.